Jonas Vildmark Doer

 For occasions you want to carry the knife on your belt you just roll up the access strap or cut it of permanently.

 The sheath is made of bull hide and the strap from Rein Deer skin.
 When a edge tool is carried close to the neck of-course safety is important.
 Therefore the sheath of the Doer is equipped with a hard plastic inlay minimizing the risk of the blade cutting through the leather when covering ground or resting.
-The integrated neck strap also works as an adjustment for locking in the knife in it’s sheath.
+With the sheath’s integrated neck strap you can adjust how tight you want the top of the sheath to be wrapped around the knife handle.
 For example, when sitting wood carving you can loosen up the neck-strap on top of the sheath allowing the knife a lose fit when the knife is taken out and put back repeatedly.
 The neck-strap tightens the opening of the sheath when pulled.
 So when you’re done carving and its time to move on, you just tighten the sheath by pulling the strap to secure the knife inside the sheath.

 Get Your Doer

 The Jonas Vildmark Doer is a hand made tool using natural materials for everyday use.
 And the more you use it the more beautiful the knife will get.
 Usage, nature’s elements and maintenance blesses the knife with a fantastic patina over time.
 This makes a priceless tool to pass on for generations.
 The Doer is only available via Jonas Vildmark Bushcraftceter.
-So if you’re interested in owning one of the 46 existing Doers please visit our Bushcraft Boutique at Lienshyttans Herrgård to look closer at the knives or order your knife by contacting Jonas Vildmark Bushcraftcenter.
+If you are interested in owning one of the 46 existing Doer knives, pay a visit to Jonas Vildmark Bushcraftcenter in Riddarhyttan, to take a closer look at the knives in our Bushcraft Boutique, or contact Jonas Vildmark Bushcraftcenter to make your order.

 Knife Designer: Jonas Landolsi, Founder and Chief Instructor at Jonas Vildmark Bushcraftcenter